zeesalt/zeesalt/README.md

-# Hi, I'm Zsolt Kemecsei
+# Hi, I'm Z Kemecsei

 ## What I Build
 AI-powered tools that solve real product management problems — from workflow automation to discovery and prototyping.
 10+ years of enterprise product leadership, now building in the open.